 Experiment 1

-Experiment 1 utilised material from the coastal lowland site of Dilkoon.
+Experiment 1 utilised material from 10 trees from the coastal lowland site of Dilkoon.
 Wound induction was carried on 14 May 2012 late in autumn and cutting material was harvested early in spring (14 Sept 2012).
-Cuttings were set in 8 x 5 cell propagation trays (BCC Hiko V93 Seedling Tray; BCC AB, Landskrona, Sweden), and grown in a light and humidity regulated Versatile Environment Chamber MLR-360H (Sanyo Oceania P/L, North Sydney) set at 25C with a 16 hr light cycle (intensity 110 m m-2 s-1) and humidity at 90%.
-Cuttings were watered by hand until saturation of the media at an approximately 2-day interval.
-The media used was mixture of perlite, vermiculite and sphagnum moss (1:1:1 ratio) with pH adjusted to 7.0 with dolomite.
+Cuttings were set in 8 x 5 cell propagation trays (BCC Hiko V93 Seedling Tray; BCC AB, Landskrona, Sweden), and grown in a light and humidity regulated Versatile Environment Chamber MLR-360H (Sanyo Oceania P/L, North Sydney) set at 25C with a 16 hr light cycle (photosynthetic photon flux density 6160 lux) and humidity at 90%.
+Cuttings were watered by hand until saturation of the rooting substratum at an approximately 2-day interval.
+The rooting substratum used was mixture of perlite, vermiculite and sphagnum moss (1:1:1 ratio) with pH adjusted to 7.0 with dolomite.

 Experiment 2

-Experiment 2 utilised material from the two upland inland sites, Cannon Creek and Ballandean.
+Experiment 2 utilised material from 20 trees from the two upland inland sites, Cannon Creek and Ballandean.
 Wounding treatments were applied in mid winter (25 July 2013) and cutting material was collected late spring (7 Nov 2012).
-Cuttings were set in a media consisting of perlite and sphagnum moss (4:1 ratio) in Hiko trays as described below, and grown in a custom propagation chamber at the NSW Department of Primary Industries, Centre for Tropical Horticulture Alstonville under ambient temperatures (daytime max.
+Cuttings were set in a rooting substratum consisting of perlite and sphagnum moss (4:1 ratio) in Hiko trays as described below, and grown in a custom propagation chamber at the NSW Department of Primary Industries, Centre for Tropical Horticulture Alstonville under ambient temperatures (daytime max.
 27-32C and night time min.
-16-22C), where humidity of > 95% was maintained by misting controlled by a balance arm switch (Sage Horticulture, Cheltham, Victoria).
+16-22C; 20% of ambient light), where humidity of > 95% was maintained by misting controlled by a balance arm switch (Sage Horticulture, Cheltham, Victoria).

 Experiment 3

-Experiment 3 utilised material from a second coastal lowlands site, Leeville.
+Experiment 3 utilised material from 10 trees from a second coastal lowlands site, Leeville.
 Wounding treatments were applied late winter (29 Aug 2013) and cutting material was harvested midsummer (16 Jan 2013).
-Cuttings were set in Hiko trays in media consisting of perlite, vermiculite and sphagnum moss (1:1:1 ratio) and supplemented with fertilisers (Osmocote Exact 12-14 month at 5 kg m-3; Everris Australia P/L, Bella Vista NSW); Micromax 0.5 kg m-3 (Everris Australia P/L, Bella Vista NSW) and Hydroflo II (granular wetting agent) 1kg m-3) (Everris Australia P/L, Bella Vista NSW).
+Cuttings were set in Hiko trays in rooting substratum consisting of perlite, vermiculite and sphagnum moss (1:1:1 ratio) and supplemented with fertilisers (Osmocote Exact 12-14 month at 5 kg m-3; Everris Australia P/L, Bella Vista NSW); Micromax 0.5 kg m-3 (Everris Australia P/L, Bella Vista NSW) and Hydroflo II (granular wetting agent) 1kg m-3) (Everris Australia P/L, Bella Vista NSW).
 Cuttings were placed in a commercial heated propagation chamber (Sage Horticulture; 1.8 x 0.76 m propagation bed) installed in glasshouses at SCU.
 Bottom heating was applied at 20 C but otherwise cuttings were subjected to ambient temperatures in the glasshouse (day-time max.
 30-35C; night-time min.
-16-22C).
+16-22C) and 20% of ambient light.
 Humidity of > 95% was maintained within the chamber by misting controlled by a balance arm switch (Sage Horticulture, Cheltham, Victoria).

 Induction of epicormic shoots